ieaalto/NLPSeminar/README.md

 See _session.py_ for an example on how to use the code.
+If you wish to run it, you must do it in iPython since it is a saved iPython session.

 Get the word vectors [here](https://github.com/mmihaltz/word2vec-GoogleNews-vectors)